-Chapter III: B2B lead generation using Twitter
+Chapter III: Generate leads using Twitter

 Twitter is useful for leveraging followers who are willing to share information about you and your business with others who are not familiar with what you have to offer.
 However, converting new visitors requires some strategizing and segmentation.